mevan-karu/Crypto/README.md

 First you need to add **IAIK PKCS #11 wrapper** to your project as a dependency.
 You can find the way to do it in following [blog](https://medium.com/@mevan.karu/want-to-know-how-to-talk-to-a-hsm-at-code-level-69cb9ba7b392).

+You can use the Utimaco simulator for testing purposes.
+Refer to [this](https://medium.com/@mevan.karu/you-dont-need-to-buy-a-hsm-to-see-how-it-works-2bf201f39d83) blog for simulator configurations.

 Configure **pkcs11Sample.properties** file as required and rename the file to **pkcs11.protperties**.